How to Install DoD Certificates on macOS Sequoia (Step-by-Step)

 Download the Current DoD Root Certificates

-The official source is the DISA PKE (Public Key Enablement) portal.
-The URL that’s been stable for a while is public.cyber.mil/pki-pke/tools-configuration-files/.
-You’re looking for the section labeled “PKI CA Certificate Bundles.”
-Don’t grab the first thing you see — there are multiple bundles and grabbing the wrong one is exactly how you waste forty-five minutes importing certificates that don’t cover the sites you actually need.
+The official source is the DISA PKE portal.
+The stable URL is public.cyber.mil/pki-pke/tools-configuration-files/ — look for the “PKI CA Certificate Bundles” section.
+Don’t just grab the first thing you see.
+There are multiple bundles, and grabbing the wrong one is exactly how you waste forty-five minutes importing certificates that don’t cover the sites you actually need.

-The bundle you want is labeled something like PKI CA Certificate Bundle (PKCS#7) or the ZIP that contains individual PEM/DER files.
-As of early 2026, the filename follows a pattern like certificates_pkcs7_DoD.zip or similar.
-Download size is usually under 5 MB.
-Save it somewhere you can find it — I use a folder called ~/Documents/CAC_Certs just so it doesn’t disappear into my Downloads folder forever.
+The bundle you want is labeled something like PKI CA Certificate Bundle (PKCS#7), or the ZIP containing individual PEM/DER files.
+As of early 2026, the filename usually follows a pattern like certificates_pkcs7_DoD.zip.
+Download size runs under 5 MB.
+Save it somewhere deliberate — I use ~/Documents/CAC_Certs so it doesn’t vanish into the Downloads folder graveyard.

-Once unzipped, you’ll see a collection of files with extensions like .cer, .p7b, or .pem. macOS handles all of these.
-The bundle typically includes:
+Once unzipped, you’ll find files with extensions like .cer, .p7b, or .pem. macOS handles all three.
+A typical bundle includes:

-- DoD Root CA 2 through DoD Root CA 6 (and beyond, as new ones are added)
+• DoD Root CA 2 through DoD Root CA 6 (and newer ones as DISA adds them)

 Import Certificates into Keychain

-Here’s where Sequoia diverges noticeably from older guides.
-The Keychain Access app still exists — it hasn’t been replaced yet — but its behavior with certificate trust has gotten stricter.
+Here’s where Sequoia diverges from older guides.
+Keychain Access still exists — hasn’t been replaced yet — but certificate trust behavior has gotten noticeably stricter.

 System Keychain vs Login Keychain — Why It Matters

-Open Keychain Access — you’ll find it in Applications > Utilities, or just Spotlight search it.
-On the left sidebar, under “Keychains,” you’ll see System listed.
-Click it.
-If you’re not running as an admin, macOS will ask for your password repeatedly during this process.
-That’s normal.
-Annoying, but normal.
+Open Keychain Access — Applications > Utilities, or just Spotlight it.
+In the left sidebar under “Keychains,” click System.
+Non-admin users will get password prompts repeatedly throughout this process.
+Annoying, honestly, but normal.

 The Import Process Step by Step

-- The certificates will appear in the System keychain list.
-They’ll show a red X or a white circle icon — that’s expected at this stage.
-You haven’t set trust yet.
+5. The certificates will appear in the System keychain.
+They’ll show a red X or white circle icon — expected at this stage.
+Trust comes next.

-Burned by this once: if you double-click a certificate file from Finder instead of using the File > Import Items menu while System is selected, macOS defaults to importing into the Login keychain.
-You’ll look at Keychain Access, see the cert is there, and wonder why nothing works.
-Check which keychain column the certificate appears under before moving on.
+Burned by this once: if you double-click a certificate from Finder instead of using File > Import Items while System is selected, macOS silently defaults to the Login keychain.
+You’ll see the cert is there and have no idea why nothing works.
+Always check which keychain column the certificate appears under before moving on.

-For .p7b files (PKCS#7 bundles), the same process applies — File > Import Items handles them.
-One .p7b file often contains multiple certificates bundled together, so a single import might add a dozen entries at once.
+For .p7b files — the PKCS#7 bundles — same process applies.
+One .p7b can contain a dozen certificates bundled together, so a single import might add a lot of entries at once.

 Trust Settings for Each Certificate

-Probably should have opened with this section, honestly — or at least warned that this is where most people get stuck. macOS does not automatically trust imported certificates.
-Not even close.
-Every root CA you import will sit in Keychain with a red X labeled “Not Trusted” until you manually change it.
+Probably should have opened with this section, honestly.
+This is where most people get stuck. macOS does not automatically trust imported certificates — not even close.
+Every root CA will sit in Keychain with a red X labeled “Not Trusted” until you change it manually.

 Setting Trust for SSL and X.509

-For each DoD Root CA certificate in the System keychain, do the following:
+For each DoD Root CA in the System keychain:

-- Set When using this certificate to Always Trust.
-This is the top dropdown, labeled “Secure Sockets Layer (SSL).”
+3. Set When using this certificate to Always Trust — that’s the top dropdown, labeled “Secure Sockets Layer (SSL).”

-- The icon on the certificate should change to a blue circle with a white plus sign — that’s the trusted indicator.
+6. The icon should change to a blue circle with a white plus — that’s the trusted indicator.

-Why does macOS default to not trusting imported certificates?
-Apple maintains its own list of trusted root CAs (the macOS Trust Store), and DoD roots are not on it.
-They’re government-specific certificates used within a closed PKI ecosystem.
-Apple has no obligation to include them, and they don’t.
+Apple maintains its own list of trusted root CAs — the macOS Trust Store — and DoD roots simply aren’t on it.
+They’re government-specific certificates inside a closed PKI ecosystem.
+Apple has no obligation to include them, and apparently they’ve decided they won’t.
 So every DoD certificate is a manual trust operation.
 Every single one.

-You need to do this for the Root CA certificates at minimum — DoD Root CA 3, 4, 5, 6, and any newer ones in the bundle.
-For intermediate CAs, the behavior is slightly different: if a root CA is trusted, certificates it signed should chain up correctly.
-In practice, on Sequoia, I’ve found that explicitly trusting the intermediate CAs as well prevents a class of errors where Safari validates the chain differently than expected.
-Takes an extra ten minutes but saves headaches.
+At minimum, trust the Root CAs — DoD Root CA 3, 4, 5, 6, and any newer ones in the bundle.
+For intermediate CAs, behavior is slightly different: a trusted root should let certificates it signed chain up correctly.
+In practice on Sequoia, I’ve found explicitly trusting the intermediates too prevents a whole class of errors where Safari validates the chain differently than expected.
+Ten extra minutes — worth it.

 A Note on the “Use System Defaults” Option

-You’ll see an option in the Trust section called “Use System Defaults.”
-Leave that alone for DoD certs.
-That option defers trust to Apple’s trust store — which, as just established, doesn’t include DoD roots.
-Always Trust is what you need here.
+You’ll see a “Use System Defaults” option in the Trust section.
+Leave it alone for DoD certs.
+That defers trust to Apple’s trust store — which, as just established, doesn’t include DoD roots.
+Always Trust is what you need.

 Verify Installation